beniamino98/footballR/README.md

 # FootballR: a wrapper for football historical result
 ### The data were provided from football-data.co.uk

 ### About
 [footballR](https://github.com/beniamino98/football) is an [R](https://www.r-project.org)
-package that provide useful functions for importing football-data, for 11 states:
+package that provide useful functions for importing football-data from [football-data.uk](https://www.football-data.co.uk), for 11 states:

 - england
 - scotland